-In addition, parts of the interior of each of these wharves how much? b. now much material? should be excavated, and the material retrieved should be\\\\ screened.
+b.
+In addition, parts of the interior of each of these wharves should be excavated, and the material retrieved should be screened.
 Sections of the interior of the wharves should be drawn and photographed.
 This information should help in dating the construction of the wharves, and also provide more details on their method of construction.
-The fill used in each of the wharves appears to be different, with rounded cobbles used in the one located in Lots 8 and 9, and angular stones in the one ] but No more than 2 Feet located in Lots 6 and 7.
+The fill used in each of the wharves appears to be different, with rounded cobbles used in the one located in Lots 8 and 9, and angular stones in the one located in Lots 6 and 7.
 The area to be excavated will be determined by the structure of the wharves.
-The size of the sample of screened material will be dependent upon the kinds of fill encountered in the wharves' interior.
-A sample of each kind / what % sample of fill will be screened.
+If the wharves are constructed in horizontal sections, or cribs, then the contents of one of the section in each of the wharves will be excavated.
+If the wharves are not constructed in cribs, then an area of not more than ca. 12 feet (half the width of a lot) by ca. 10 feet (the average width of the wharves) will be excavated.
+In either case, the materials inside the wharves will be excavated stratigraphically, screened, and artifacts, following the procedures used in the Testing Phase, will either be retrieved and/or weighed and discarded in the field.

-2. The Bulkheads.
+- The Bulkheads.
 We have tentatively identified five wooden features as lines of bulkheads, used as fill retaining structures.
 These features are: the east-west vertical plank structure located along the Lot 7/8 property line to the west of the wharf, and uncovered in Test Trench West; and four horizontal plank structures.
 Two of these are oriented east-west long the Lot 7/8 and 6/7 property lines respectively, to the east of the cobb wharves, while the other two are oriented northsouth, in the back of Lots 42 and 43.
 The backhoe should be used to expose these features down to harbor bottom so that their function can be confirmed and their construction recorded.
 The consultant versed in eighteenth and nineteenth-century construction techniques will also be used to oversee the recording of these features.
 It has been noted that the technology used in constructing such features varies with the conditions of the under water surface in which they are being installed (Michael Raber, personal communication; Andrea Heintzelman-Muego, paper presented at the Society for Historical Archaeology meetings, 1983).
 This technology is only evident at the bottoms of these features.
-The construction of these features is also relevant to the research question outlined in our proposal in the technology of fill retaining structures.

-3. The Pilings.
+The construction of these features is also relevant to the research question outlined in our proposal in the technology of fill retaining structures. - 3.
+The Pilings.
 Two sets of pilings have been exposed on the site.
 These are: a) oriented east-west along the property lines dividing Lots 8 and 9, and 41 and 42; and b) oriented north-south midway through Lots 43 and 44.
 The east-west pilings were exposed in Test Trench East, and two of these pilings were pulled.
 Their ends had been sharpened to points, which had been reinforced with iron straps, presumably for installation.
 These pilings had been driven through harbor bottom.
 The remaining spread footers covering these pilings should be removed, and the locations of the pilings should be recorded.
 We have tentatively interpreted that these pilings are part of Gouverneur's Wharf.